waynodiablo/Oystercard/further_javascript/angularjs.md

         );
   }));
 ```
-This is simply setting an expectation that a get request will be sent.
-Don't worry, HttpBackend will automatically stub that request before it is sent to github.
-Let's just make absolutely sure that these expectations will be met, by adding the following code into the same describe block:
+This is simply setting an expectation that a GET request will be sent.
+Don't worry, `$httpBackend` will automatically stub that request before it is sent to Github.
+Let's just make absolutely sure that these expectations will be met, by adding the following code into the same `describe` block:

 ```javascript
   afterEach(function() {